lupyuen/lupyuen.github.io/src/marathon.md

 [__lupyuen.org/src/marathon.md__](https://codeberg.org/lupyuen/lupyuen.org/src/branch/master/src/marathon.md)

+TODO: Pic of Body Glide and Micropore Tape

 # Appendix: Troubleshoot Our Marathon

-TODO
+[Wise folks say](https://genius.com/Baz-luhrmann-everybodys-free-to-wear-sunscreen-lyrics): _"The race is long, and in the end, it's only with yourself."_ So let's help ourselves...

+1.  _How fast are we running every km?
+Do we really need a Smart Watch?_

+    Nope, Smart Watch not necessary!
+Bring a phone with Strava installed.
+Configure Strava to speak out the __Split Timings__, for every kilometre / mile.

 1.  _Legs are seriously aching!_

     Remember to breathe deep, [stretch the diaphragm](TODO).
 Drinking too much water might cause [leg cramps](TODO).
-But if we're peeing too little during a run, please drink up!
+But if we're peeing too little during a run, please drink up right now!

-1.  _How fast are we running every km?
-Do we really need a Smart Watch?_

-    Nope, Smart Watch not necessary!
-Bring along a phone with Strava installed.
-Configure Strava to speak out the Split Timings, for every kilometre / mile.

 1.  _Abrasion of thighs, nipples, butt, ..._

-    Before Running: Apply Body Glide AND Micropore Tape.
+    Before Running: Apply Body Glide AND Micropore Tape (pic above).
 If it hurts after the run: Apply more Micropore Tape, and remove the next day.

-    TODO: Pic of Body Glide and Micropore Tape

 1.  _Toenails are turning blue / black / purple!_